ikernunezca/CMS/README.md

 ### F) Fisher test of association between clinical tests and severity (@cirillodavide)
 	1. Jupyter Notebook in /Scripts folder: Fisher_CMS.ipynb
 	2. Output will be saved at /Plots folder: A barplot with the pvalues of the test.

+### G) Cytoscape Session:
+	1. We provide a .cys file with the ntwork plots of the paper (Figure 3, 4 and Supplementary Figures 3, 6 and 8)